 Return the mixer to a medium speed and mix until smooth and well combined.

-Top each cinnamon roll with the cream cheese frosting and store any unused frosting in the refrigerator.
+When ready to serve, top each cinnamon roll with the cream cheese frosting and store any unused frosting in the refrigerator.

 Cinnamon Rolls